-I’m a freelance journalist, writer and cook living in the cosmopolitan city of Melbourne, Australia.
+I’m a freelance food writer, editor and cook living in the cosmopolitan city of Melbourne, Australia.

 I spent my 20s living and teaching on the Anangu Pitjantjatjara Yankunytjatjara Lands in the far north west of South Australia before returning to Adelaide to study cookery.